jdramli/project7/README.md

             Added a labelnode to track hero speed change Made the speed adjustable in the Singleton Updated movement of player in main game based on speed variable.

+12/7: Added a big_block circle that is supposed to just crash into and push everything it hits
+        Effectively added a new UI Bezier path for the big_block to travel from the hero to off-screen.
+        Experiencing physicsbody collision detection bugs, it is not contacting anything